RicardoPiza/RicardoPiza/README.md

 [![Github](https://img.shields.io/github/followers/RicardoPiza?label=Follow&style=social)](https://github.com/RicardoPiza)

-I'm IT assistant in an accountability office, helping with systems analysis and development, C#, JAVA, HTML, CSS, PYTHON, SQL.
+I'm System Analist in an Enterprise, helping with systems analysis and development, C# with Angular and SQL databases.
-I’m currently studying Systems analysis and Development bachellor degreee.
+I’m bachellor degreee in Systems analysis and Development.
+Currently graduate student in Data Science
 I’m looking to collaborate on everything I know.
 I’m looking for help with everything I don't know.
 Came to Github to manage and control my projects versions and learn about other languages.